 The severity, frequency, and duration of symptoms vary.
-People with this condition can experience flare-ups when they experience frequent symptoms, but also periods of remission.
+People with microscopic colitis can experience flare-ups in which they get frequent symptoms, but also periods of remission.

 Equally some people may have painful, disabling symptoms, others only experience mild discomfort.
 And, while many people experience flare-ups that last a few days or weeks, other people have symptoms that last for months to years.

 Common symptoms include: